rminelli/user-auth-angular-node-sql-server/README.md

 # User authentication using Node.js, Angular.js and SQL Server

 ##
+This project demonstrate the integration of JavaScript (Node.Js) and Microsoft SQL Server 2016 for user authentication.

+__Backend__
-This project demonstrates user authentication through a REST API developed in JavaScript running on Node.js and consuming data from Microsoft SQL Server 2016 and the frontend, also in JavaScript, using the AngularJS framework.
+Developed in JavaScript, running on Node.js and consuming data from Microsoft SQL Server 2106.

-The settings were made to run from VSCode using the Live Server extension.
+__Frontend__
+Developed in JavaScript using the AngularJS framework.

 __Properties__
 * Using model-view-controller (MVC) architecture